Documents

 Separation of privilegeParser, schema, audit, and export are separate packages with distinct responsibilities.
 Parse errors cannot bypass audit safety checks.

-Least privilegeThe tool reads config.xml files and writes reports; it never modifies source configurations, executes commands, or makes network connections.
+Least privilegeThe tool reads config.xml files and writes reports; it never modifies source configurations or makes network connections.
 No elevated permissions required.
+Dynamic plugins (when --plugin-dir is enabled) run with full process privileges inside the opnDossier process, but loading is opt-in and requires explicit operator action.

 Least common mechanismNo shared mutable state between report generations.
 Each invocation operates on its own parsed data.
 No global caches that could leak information between runs.